alexamies/buddhist-dictionary/data/corpus/corpus-readme.txt

 uri: Either the file name for local files or the URL for a web document (required).

-source: A human friendly name for the document (required).
+source: A human friendly name for the source of the document (required).

 start: Text to identify start of text to be analyzed.
 Used to exclude header information on web documents.
 Start marker itself is excluded.
 The text